Juan Comas: Conclusion

 Juan Comas died on January 18, 1979.
 He died in a sudden manner, while working in the UNAM (Universidad Nacional Autónoma de México).
 He was five days from his 79th birthday, and was still as dedicated to his work as any other time in his life (Hernández Mora, 1979).
 He had been honored by the country of his birth, in his home town, the year before, four years after the death of Franco.
 In addition, he was honored at the Universidad Complutense in Spain.
 These two honored actions left him with an air of accomplishment that he had yet to feel.
 He had received the highest of admiration from the country he had left.

 Juan Comas accomplishments are numerous.
 He wrote over one-hundred fifty works, and each demonstrated his passion for activism.
 Once in Mexico, Comas devoted his work to the pursuit of bettering the lives of others, especially the vulnerable, indigenous populations that were not being supported by the country.
-Hew was an exiled Spanish Republican, editor of numerous journals, historian of the discipline, ex-communist, anti-racist, and indigenista (Gomez Izquierdo, 2000).
+He was an exiled Spanish Republican, editor of numerous journals, historian of the discipline, ex-communist, anti-racist, and indigenista (Gomez Izquierdo, 2000).
 His life has been honored, and his academic legacy will be one to look at for generations of Latin American anthropologists and elsewhere.